hayk111/showsourcing/file-structure.md

 # General

-The app is divided like this
+The app is divided like this:

 - app-root : root of the application
 - core : contains core functionalities